Sean Murphy Preview, Player Props: Braves vs. Cardinals

 Sean Murphy At The Plate

-- In 36 games this season (38.7%), Murphy has picked up an RBI, and in 17 of those games (18.3%) he had more than one.
+- Murphy has an RBI in 36 of 94 games this season, with multiple RBI in 17 of them.
 He has also driven home three or more of his team's runs in eight contests.

+- In 45 of 94 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.